Seteco/Somorrostro/health-monitoring.md

   This makes a database lookup to find a value.
 Everything is the same with [badges](https://github.com/firehol/netdata/wiki/Generating-Badges).
 In short:

     - `METHOD` is one of `average`, `min`, `max`, `sum`, `incremental-sum`.
 This is required.
-    - `AFTER` is a relative number of seconds, but it also accepts a single letter for changing the units, like `1s` = 1 second, `1m` = 1 minute, `1h` = 1 hour, `1d` = 1 day.
-You probably need a negative number of `AFTER` (i.e. how far in the past to look for the value).
+    - `AFTER` is a relative number of seconds, but it also accepts a single letter for changing the units, like `-1s` = 1 second in the past, `-1m` = 1 minute in the past, `-1h` = 1 hour in the past, `-1d` = 1 day in the past.
+You need a negative number (i.e. how far in the past to look for the value).
 This is required.
     - `at BEFORE` is by default 0 and is not required.
-Using this you can lookup data some time in the past.
+Using this you can define the end of the lookup.
+So data will be evaluated between `AFTER` and `BEFORE`.
     - `every DURATION` sets the updated frequency of the lookup (supports single letter units as above too).
     - `OPTIONS` can be `percentage`, `absolute`, `min2max`, `unaligned`.
 Check also the the badges documentation for more info.
     - `of DIMENSIONS` is optional and has to be the last parameter.
 Dimensions have to be separated by `,` or `|`.
-The space characters found in dimensions will be keps as-is (a few dimensions have spaces in their names).
+The space characters found in dimensions will be kept as-is (a few dimensions have spaces in their names).

   The result of the lookup will be available as `$this` and `$NAME` in expressions.